Apologetics: Is There a Lutheran Approach?

 The "apologist of the cross" must avoid becoming an "apologist of glory" by trying to answer questions that cannot be answered, venturing to guess about things God has not revealed, and the perennial temptation to make the message of the cross more convincing by stripping it of the divine power present in its offensive weakness and the divine wisdom that exists under its apparent foolishness.
 The countless "Why would God?" questions must always defer to what God has done, and not what he might do or why he allowed something to happen or not happen.
 This way of doing apologetics isn't sexy at all.
 It leaves a lot of questions unanswered.
 However, it does let God be God.
 In our desire to make the Gospel attractive we must never compromise the Gospel by dressing it up in the garb of human wisdom and power, which often comes in the form of pat and palpable answers that make sense to fallen reason.

-A Vocation Oriented Apologetic
+A Vocation-Oriented Apologetic

 Vocation is central to Lutheran theology.
-Christians are called to be "mask of God" through which the Creator serves his creation in covert fashion.
+Christians are called to be "masks of God" through which the Creator serves his creation in covert fashion.
 A Lutheran approach to apologetics will recognize that our defense of the faith is also an act of service to our neighbor.
 As I mentioned before, our approach to apologetics must always be Christ-centered.
 With that said, we are also called as Christians to defend those elements of our faith which can also be shared by non-Christians.
 I'm speaking here of natural law, and the structure of creation and what it means to live fully human lives, all of which are outlined in the commandments.
 In recent days, it has become all the more important that Christians function as apologists for the law within the public square.
 This does not mean we do away with the separation of church and state.
-What is does mean is that Christians are pro-human and pro-society, and for that reason our faith will press us into the vocational sphere of the public square, where we will, for the sake of our neighbor - especially our weakest and most vulnerable neighbor - bear witness to the law of God that is written on the human heart, but often suppressed by sin.
+What is does mean is that Christians are pro-human and pro-society, and for that reason our faith will press us into the vocational sphere of the public square, where we will, for the sake of our neighbor—especially our weakest and most vulnerable neighbors—bear witness to the law of God that is written on the human heart, but also so often suppressed by sin.

 Reflecting on the work of the late Robert Jenson, Kolb explains: